GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/singleFracCompression/Example.rst

     :end-before: <!-- SPHINX_TASKS_END -->

 These two tasks are triggered using the ``Event`` management, with ``PeriodicEvent`` defined for these recurring tasks.
-GEOSX writes two files named after the string defined in the ``filename`` keyword and formatted as HDF5 files (displacementJump_history.hdf5 and traction_history.hdf5).
+GEOS writes two files named after the string defined in the ``filename`` keyword and formatted as HDF5 files (displacementJump_history.hdf5 and traction_history.hdf5).
 The TimeHistory file contains the collected time history information from each specified time history collector.
 This information includes datasets for the simulation time, element center defined in the local coordinate system, and the time history information.
 Then, a Python script is used to access and plot any specified subset of the time history data for verification and visualization.